adriandgr/inus-memorial/_posts/2020-10-03-in-loving-memory.md

 ---

 <p class="message">
-  <strong>Virtual Memorial:</strong> This page will be updated on the day of the memorial with a link to attend the memorial virtually via Facebook Live stream and Zoom.
+  <strong>Virtual Memorial:</strong> This page will be updated on the day of the memorial with a link to attend virtually via Facebook Live stream and Zoom.
 </p>

 -----